theapache64/theapache64.github.io/src/content/blog/caveman-debugging-using-live-templates.md

 **But**, most of these won't be useful to **YOU** (trust me again please).

-This blog post is not about using Live Templates for printing class name and function name or adding timestamps easily.
-Rather, this blog post is about using a tool that fits your needs.
+This blog post is not fully about using Live Templates for printing class name and function name or adding timestamps easily.
+Rather, this blog post is more about using a tool that fits your needs.
 Go analyse your workflow and find the most repeating and boring code you write every day, and write a custom live template for that.
 That'll definitely help you in the long term

 ## 🤝 Thanks